How to Remove Scratches From Car Paint

 - Soft, clean cloths

-Step 2: Look very closely at the scratches.
+Look very closely at the scratches.
 Make sure they aren’t deep scratches that go into the paint or down to the metal.
 If the scratches are deep enough to catch your fingernail in them, you will need to use paint for the scratches.

 Let the wax set for a bit (follow the manufacturer’s directions) then remove it with a clean cloth and polish the car.